Published On: Apr 16 2014 04:17:19 PM CDTUpdated On: Apr 28 2016 01:00:00 AM CDT

-2011: Phillip Garrido and his wife, Nancy, plead guilty to kidnapping and raping Jaycee Dugard, who was abducted from her South Lake Tahoe, Calif., neighborhood in 1991 at age 11 and rescued 18 years later.
+2011: Phillip Garrido and his wife, Nancy, plead guilty to kidnapping and raping Jaycee Dugard, who was abducted from her South Lake Tahoe, California, neighborhood in 1991 at age 11 and rescued 18 years later.
 On June 2, 2011, Phillip Garrido was sentenced to 431 years imprisonment while Nancy Garrido received 36 years to life.

 2004: The first photos of the Abu Ghraib prisoner abuse scandal are broadcast on CBS' "60 Minutes II."
 This photo shows one Iraqi prisoner was told to stand on a box with his head covered, wires attached to his hands.
 He was told that if he fell off the box, he would be electrocuted.
 Other inmates were physically and sexually abused, tortured, raped, sodomized and killed by military police personnel of the U.S. Army and the Central Intelligence Agency.
 Between May 2004 and March 2006, 11 soldiers were convicted in courts-martial, sentenced to military prison, and dishonorably discharged from service for their roles in the abuse.